usecmdr-rgb/ovrsee/SUBSCRIPTION_SETUP.md

   subscription_tier = 'basic',
   subscription_status = 'active'
 WHERE id = (
-  SELECT id FROM auth.users WHERE email = 'test.basic@commanderx.test'
+  SELECT id FROM auth.users WHERE email = 'test.basic@ovrsee.test'
 );
 ```

 ## Verify

 After setting up, the user can:
-1. Log in with `test.basic@commanderx.test`
+1. Log in with `test.basic@ovrsee.test`
 2. Navigate to `/account/subscription` to see their subscription details
 3. View their current plan, payment methods, and available tiers